kushalbakshi/element-event/README.md

 - [ ] Support functions
    - [ ] Other elements/workflows pull `find_full_path` and `find_root_directory` either from their own `__init__.py` files or from `element-data-loader.utils`.
 Which is best practice?
    - [ ] `workflow-array-ephys` relies on the linking module for functions to get root and session directories, but the MAP project defines these internally.
 Which is best practice?
-- [ ] Table definitions
-   - [ ] Discuss table structure
+- [ ] Table definitions: Discuss table structure
 - [ ] Decide supported filetypes
    -  [ ] BPOD
    -  [ ] Kepec standard, TBD
    -  [ ] Generalizable CSV with user-determined column name to DJ variable name correspondence?
 - [ ] Contact the [BPod team](https://github.com/sanworks/)
    - [ ] Already an implementation of loading to Python?
    - [ ] Create joint sustainability roadmap
 - [ ] Contact Kepec team - joint sustainability roadmap
 - [ ] Analysis package
-	 - [ ] Load processed data
+   - [ ] Load processed data to table structure
-   - [ ] Create table definitions
    - [ ] Trigger analysis on raw data import
 - [ ] Quality control metrics
 - [ ] GitHub Actions for PyPI release